donovanrichardson/recipes-api/README.md

 t.bigint :created_by
 ```

->Think: In which file should you add the two lines above?
+>Think: In which file should you add the three lines above?
 What is `t`?

 Once you're done customizing the migration, you can create the table in the database using `rails db:migrate`.